Edurant (Rilpivirine)

 How It Works

-Edurant works by reducing the amount of HIV in your body.
-This helps improve your immune system and reduces the risk of developing illnesses linked to HIV infection.
-However, it is not a cure for HIV infection.
+Edurant works by reducing the amount of HIV in the body, which helps improve the immune system and lowers the risk of developing illnesses related to HIV.

 How to Take Edurant